a-yannarouse/Personal-website/README.md

-First project for GirlsWhoCode Summer immersion Program, I created my first personal website to introduce myself and add a blog section.
-This was my first full project using HTML, JavaScript, and CSS.
+My first project for GirlsWhoCode was making a personal website I can use during and after the program.
+It has my bio, projects, and blogs that I did during the program!
 Here is the [website](https://gwc-personal-website.vercel.app/).